 Moving houses can also be emotionally draining.
 It’s not just about the physical effort of packing and unpacking boxes.
 Leaving behind a familiar environment and established social networks can lead to feelings of loneliness and isolation.
 For children, changing schools and leaving behind friends can be especially difficult.

 Divorce is another incredibly stressful life event.
 The end of a marriage can bring feelings of sadness, anger, and confusion.
-It can also be a financially stressful time, as you may need to divide assets and adjust to a new budget.
+It can also be a financially stressful time, as you may need to divide assets and adjust to a new airports guide.